CRUD Operations

 // Is null

-const users = await User.find({
+const users = await sql.from(User).find({

-where: { deletedAt: { op: '$is null' } }
+where: { deletedAt: { op: "$is null" } },

 });